ssocean/PyBiblion/README.md

 - **Data Analysis**: Offers a variety of literature data analysis tools, including but not limited to keyword extraction, and metric calculation.
 - **Visualization**: Generates intuitive charts and diagrams to help understand the distribution and relationships within the literature data.
 - **Extensibility**: The code is structured clearly, making it easy for other researchers to modify and extend according to their needs.
+## Update
+## News and Updates
+* 2024.04.25 🔥 We've got the latest Langchain framework and OpenAI 1.0 version on board now, making everything GPT-related run smoother and faster.
 ## Installation

 This project is implemented in Python.
 To get started, you need to install Python and some dependencies.